 When anything disrupts this complex system, it can cause the heart to beat too fast (tachycardia), too slow (bradycardia) or with an irregular rhythm.

 Any condition that puts a strain on the heart or damages heart tissue can increase your risk of tachycardia.
-Lifestyle changes or medical treatment may decrease the risk associated with the following factors:
+Such conditions include:

 High blood pressure